Kendy Vega // Guanacaste Region

 Women to work:

 The morning begins in the dark, long before the sun rises… the sound of pots clinking, the faucet of water running, Kendy’s grandmother—Doña Ophelia— softly bustling around the kitchen making coffee the traditional Costa Rican way: the chorreador.
-Kendy and her mother prepare breakfast: the fuel that will carry them through the work that being a coffee producer demands.
+Kendy and her mother prepare breakfast: the fuel that will carry them through the hard and physical work that being a coffee producer demands.

 One by one, daughter, mother, and grandmother nimbly jump into bed of their family’s manual pick- up truck to go to their coffee fields.
 Sitting in the rickety, ply-wood truck bed, they drink in the scenery as the truck rumbles and climbs up into the hills (higher altitudes yield higher quality coffee)—all totally at ease in the bumpiness of the truck and all constantly showing affection for each other.
-Subtle gestures—a smile, a lingering stare, a hand squeeze… three generations of women coffee producers ready to get to work.
+Subtle gestures—a smile, a lingering stare, a hand squeeze.
+Three generations of women coffee producers are ready to get to work.

 Kendy’s grandma—Doña Ophelia— shows her family grown supply of coffee.
-It is a small, simple, and transparent bag, that is filled with dark brown and finely ground coffee.
-This coffee is for their own use.
+It is a small, simple, and transparent bag, filled with dark brown and finely ground coffee.
+This coffee is for their personal use.
 Sometimes families will individually sell such bags to the cooperative during the non-harvest season when the coffee supply dwindles.
 The community’s coffee cooperative supplies its members with these transparent bags.
 The coffee producers write their family’s last name as the package’ only branding.
 Doña Ophelia leads us to her back porch to a giant bundle of linen sheets full of brown seeds… these seeds are actually coffee cherries.
 Originally bright red in color, these cherries shrivel up and turn brown as they dry.
 The coffee cherries, hardly recognizable as coffee beans at this stage, are ready for their shell casings to be removed.
 Once removed, the coffee will then become green coffee or “café oro,” ready to be roasted and packaged.